British Columbia and Alaska's Inside Passage (to Juneau)

 My choice of accomodations again was fortuitous; this was the view from

-the Glacier Room where I stayed.
+where I stayed.
 Actually, contrary to its name, it was quite warm.

 Juneau is the State Capital of Alaska, but it was a Sunday, so the only people